-(H) Review of archaeological evaluation report and resource management plan.
-The archaeological identification and evaluation studies and archaeological resource management plan must be reviewed and approved, disapproved, or approved with modifications or conditions, as part of the applicable plan review process.
+1 (H) Review of archaeological evaluation report and resource management plan.
+The 2 archaeological identification and evaluation studies and archaeological resource management plan 3 must be reviewed and approved, disapproved, or approved with modifications or conditions, as 4 part of the applicable plan review process.

-(1) This review will be completed and summarized in writing by a Professional Archaeologist for the Division.
-In case of a substantive disagreement between the County and the applicant regarding the findings, the County can request a review by and consultation with the Maryland Historical Trust.
-The findings by the Maryland Historical Trust will be nonbinding.
+5 (1) This review will be completed and summarized in writing by the Division's 6 Professional Archaeologist.
+In the case of a substantive disagreement between the County 7 and the applicant regarding the findings, the County can request a review by and 8 consultation with the Maryland Historical Trust.
+The findings by the Maryland Historical 9 Trust will be nonbinding.

-(I) Appeal.
-An applicant has 30 days from the date of the Division's final determination to file an appeal for a hearing with the Division Director.
-The Division Director will use best efforts to hold the hearing within 30 days of the appeal request.
-If an applicant is still aggrieved by the
+10 (I) Appeal.
+An applicant has 30 days from the date of the Division's final determination to file 11 an appeal for a hearing with the Division Director.
+The Division Director will use best efforts to 12 hold the hearing within 30 days of the appeal request.
+If an applicant is still aggrieved by the 13 Division Director's decision, they may appeal to the Circuit Court, pursuant to Maryland Rules 14 Title 7, Chapter 200.